DynamoDS/RefineryPrimer/introduction/README.md

 # Introduction

-In this chapter, we’ll look at
+In this chapter, we’ll look at:

 * the fundamental concepts we need to understand when talking about generative design
 * a definition of generative design